Today I am going to be vulnerable, open, raw.

 When we learn how to mother ourselves, how to be kind, compassionate, reasonable, wise and empowered towards ourselves, we are giving our daughters a golden ticket in life.
 The ticket of spiritual, mental, physical and emotional resilience which is needed every step of the way through this turbulent, harsh and sometimes unfair life.

 The best way to teach our girls to THRIVE in life is by doing so yourself.

 Do not set yourself up for failure, for disappointment, or embarrassment.
 Your children are a reflection of you and one day you will look at them and see who you truly are, or who you were.
 Make yourself proud, invest in yourself, take the time to take a really good care of your physical health, your mental, spiritual and emotional health.
 Every time you do so, you are planting the seed in their little brains which programs them to do exactly the same when they are in a similar situation.

 This is not wishful thinking, this is simple psychology.
 We’ve all heard the saying, “the apple doesn’t fall too far from the tree”.

-Hi, my name is Dorit Palvanov and I am a wellness coach for mothers.
+Hi, my name is Dorit Palvanov and I am a wellness coach for women, girls, and mothers.

 I teach women and mothers how to take care of their physical bodies, minds, souls, spirits, regulate their big emotions, handle hard situations in life, and while doing so having the time of their lives!

-In my personal life, I am a wife and mother of three girls who are the inspiration behind everything I do, because the things I want for you are the same things I want for them.
+In my personal life, I am a wife and mother of three girls who are the inspiration behind everything I do, because the things I want for you are the same things I want for them and myself.

 You are also welcome to join my Closed Facebook Group where we talk about stuff like this and much more.